AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-request-manager.md

   "OperationId": "string",
   "Data": [
     {
-      "Id": "SampleAsset",
+      "Id": "SampleAssetA",
-      "Description": "This is a sample asset.",
+      "Description": "This is a sample asset a.", "Metadata": [
-      "Metadata": [
         {
           "Id": "fbd82b97-d29e-4022-968e-f8492cf86644",